-- Spouses abused by legal residents or US citizens.
+- Abused spouses of legal residents or US citizens.

 - Sons / Daughters abused by legal residents or US citizens.

-- Parents not abused by children who have been abused by a U.S. citizen or permanent resident, even if not married to the abuser.
+- Non-abused parents of children who have been abused by a US citizen or permanent resident, even if not married to the abuser.

 If eligible, the applicant must prove that:

-- You are being abused or subjected to extreme cruelty.
+- Being abused or subjected to extreme cruelty.

-- He has been living in the United States for 3 years.
+- Been living in the United States for 3 years.

-- You have extreme difficulties either your children or father.
+- Extreme difficulties for yourself or your children or father.

-- He has been a person of good moral character in the last 3 years.
+- Has been a person of good moral character for the past 3 years.